akingdom/akingdom.github.io/articles/reconstructing_henry_i_england.md

-# Portrait Reconstruction of Henry I of England (1101 AD)
+# Portrait Reconstruction of Henry I of England

 ## A Methodological Summary and Final Description